 The MSc has been designed in conjunction with one of the world's leading forensic speech laboratories, JP French Associates.
 The director of the laboratory, Professor Peter French, will deliver some of the taught components and will supervise some research projects.
-Students will also observe the working practices of the laboratory, as well as cognate institutions such as courts, on site visits.
+Students are given the opportunity to go on site visits that will allow them to observe the working practices of the laboratory, as well as those of cognate institutions such as courts.

 Areas of the MSc overlap with those central to speech technology (especially speaker recognition), as well as communications and recording technology (including the development of recording systems for emergency calls, police messaging and covert operations).

 Visit Forensic Speech Science at the University of York for more information.